What is factor analysis?

-- How likely are to you purchase our product in the future
+- How likely are you to purchase our product in the future?

-Say you have a list questions and you don’t know exactly which responses will move together and which will move differently; for example, purchase barriers of potential customers.
+Say you have a list of questions and you don’t know exactly which responses will move together and which will move differently; for example, purchase barriers of potential customers.
 The following are possible barriers to purchase:

 - Price is prohibitive